spurtcms/Writers-hub-theme/README.md

-# Blog generated uusing spurtCMS with Next.js
+# Blog generated using spurtCMS with Next.js

 ![Screenshot of spurtCMS using Presentation Tool to do Visual Editing](https://www.spurtcms.com/spurtcms-starter-template.jpg)